Best Types of AML Software in 2023

 Role in AML Risk Management

-Data-rich case investigations enable teams to go beyond superficial detail, building comprehensive reports to file with law enforcement via Suspicious Activity Reports (SARs).
-Furthermore, case management results can and should be fed back into the earlier stages of the AML lifecycle.
+Data-rich case investigations enable teams to go beyond superficial detail, building comprehensive reports to file with law enforcement via suspicious activity reports (SARs).
+Furthermore, case management results can then be fed back into the earlier stages of the AML lifecycle.

 Looking for the ultimate guide to OSINT investigations and effective OSINT tools?